joegreene/CS_121_Fall_2014/References/Various Tips for Programming/README.md

 Here's a page with recommendations on tab/indent sizes: http://blogs.msdn.com/b/vseditor/archive/2009/03/19/how-do-you-use-tab-size-and-indent-size.aspx

-Personally, I work work tab and indent size 2, and block indentation as I'm most comfortable with those settings.
-Play around with it all you want, but keep in mind that your tab and indent size should be equal.
+Personally, I work work tab and indent size 2, and block indentation as I'm most comfortable with these settings.
+Play around with it all you want, but keep in mind that your tab and indent size should be equal (doesn't make sense otherwise).

-##### Change the Theme
+##### Change the Theme and Look
 Check out this link: http://msdn.microsoft.com/en-us/library/hh923906.aspx

-#####

 #### Using OS-Specific Code
 Some statements, such as `system("pause")` which calls the command prompt to pause input (gives that fancy "Press any key to continue..." prompt), are